logv/sybil/DESIGN.md

 design
 ------

-PCS consists of three main parts:
+Sybil consists of three parts:

-* the ingestion binary (writes blocks in row form)
+* the ingestion phase (writes data from stdin into the DB as records)
-* the digestion binary (writes blocks in column form from row form)
+* the digestion phase (collates records into blocks of columns)
-* and the query binary (reads blocks in column form)
+* and the query phase (reads blocks from row and column store)

 FEATURES
 ========